aglorenz/Download-Repository-Utility/README.md

 ### "Download Repo" button:
 * To start the download, click this button as an alternative to pressing **enter** after entering the repo URL.

+### "Output":
+* Informative output from DRU is displayed here including:
+  * Most recently used repo URL
+  * User, Repository Name, Branch Name
+  * Error messages
+* Output text box can be resized by dragging the borders of the DRU application GUI.
+* Output text box can be scrolled by hovering the mouse and scrolling the wheel.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>